Follow the checklist below for a step-by-step guide through the admission process, or contact an academic advisor for one-on-one help at any time.

 Before you apply, research your post-secondary options and determine which academic programs match your interests.
 This will give you a strong sense of the options you have and how the academic decisions you make will affect your future.

 Browse through our programs to get an overview and a list of the courses you will take.
 We've provided information on careers and links to some external tools you can use to find out how to turn your current interests into your future work.

 We're here to help

-Future Student Advisors can help you complete the steps you need to take to become a new MacEwan student.
-If you have questions about program options, admission requirements or how to apply, contact a Future Student Advisor.
+Academic Advisors can help you complete the steps you need to take to become a new MacEwan student.
+If you have questions about program options, admission requirements or how to apply, contact us at the Academic Advising Centre.

-Financial Aid Advisors can provide you with information regarding student loans, scholarships and other forms of financial aid.
+Advisors in the Financial Aid Office can provide you with information regarding student loans, scholarships and other forms of financial aid.

-An advisor in your program of choice can assist you with questions regarding your program of study.
+An advisor in your program of choice can assist you with questions that are specific to your program of study.
 Visit your program's website for contact information.

 Visit us.
 See the campus.

 Get to know your university.
 Every fall, at MacEwan's Open House, you can talk with faculty and staff from all programs, explore services for students and get a taste of the energy and diversity of campus life.
 Information sessions on specific programs take place throughout the year.